mbailey/ai-unblockers/air-gapped-assistants/README.md

-# AI Gapped Assistant
+# AIr Gapped Assistants

 Converse with an AI Assistant on an unprivileged device.

 ## Overview

 An AI Policy that prevents use of your preferred tools (e.g. Claude Code) on company devices / data can be frustrating.

 One option that enables you to get around this is to run your agent on an unprivileged device (laptop, tablet, phone, VPS) and converse with it using voice.

 It's like calling the ultimate tech support: